 If you are running a photography business and you want to compete with the many other photographers in your area, you need a professional website.
 You can certainly use all of the social media platforms available, such as Facebook and Instagram, but a well-put-together website will not only show that you are a professional who takes their business seriously, but it will give potential clients a place to visit and get the information they need when considering hiring you.

+The best photography websites always look incredible and seem impossible to create.
+We know we want one when we see it.
 But what should you put on your website?
 What should you leave off?
 Here are some tips for designing a website, whether you are building it yourself or hiring a web designer.
+Do you go with a free photography website or website template or go the custom route?

 Who Are You?